Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Cleanformer

 A recurrent neural transducer model with LSTM-based encoder layers \cite{sainath2020streaming} is used for ASR evaluations.
-This model was pre-trained independently of the Cleanformer using approximately 400K hours of anonymized and hand-transcribed English utterances from domains like VoiceSearch, Telephony and YouTube.
-Data augmentation has been applied during training to simulate SNR values between 0 and {$30$~dB} and reverberation such that $T_{60}$, the time for the signal to decay by {$60$~dB}, ranges from 0 to 900ms.
-This model takes as input log-mel features of the same characteristics as those produced by the Cleanformer.
+This model was pre-trained independently of Cleanformer using approximately 400k hours of anonymized, hand-transcribed English utterances from domains like Search, Telephony, and YouTube.
+Data augmentation has been applied during training to simulate SNR values from 0 to {$30$~dB} and reverberation with $T_{60}$ from 0 to 900~ms. SpecAug \cite{park2019specaugment} is also used.
+This model takes as input log-mel features of the same characteristics as those produced by Cleanformer.